 Types of motorbike insurance

-If you don’t have a standard motorcycle, you could benefit from specialist insurance tailored to the type of bike your ride.
+If you don’t have a standard motorcycle, you could benefit from specialist insurance tailored to the type of bike you ride.

-- Multi-bike insurance: If you have more than one bike, it’s often cheaper and easier to get multi-bike insurance instead of insuring all your bikes separately.
-You even can insure modern, vintage and custom bikes all on one policy.
+- Multi-bike insurance If you have more than one bike, it’s often cheaper and easier to get multi-bike insurance instead of insuring all your bikes separately.

 If you have a non-standard motorcycle, it’s worth using an insurance broker to help you find the cheapest insurance policy to suit your specific needs.

 Do you need a different type of cover if you use your motorcycle for work?

 Yes, you may.
 It’s vital that you let your insurers know what you intend to use your bike for.
 Undisclosed use could void your policy, so when you make a claim you could find that you’re not covered at all.

 - Personal use - using for social and domestic, but not travelling to work

 - Commuting - travelling to work regularly as well as personal use

 - Business use - travelling to me than one place of work, for instance as part of a sales job or call out an engineer